 Blue Smoke – a standard in the NYC bbq world, this is a great place to enjoy some ‘cue.
-They just got a new pitmaster and I’m anxious to try out all their new offerings.
 If you go at the right time of year, there might be blueberry crisp on the menu.
 If there is, you NEED to get it.

 Molly’s – I don’t like using the world “cute”, but this Greenwich Village cupcake shop totally is.
 You can enjoy your cupcake on one of the few swings they have lining their counter, or grab a board game and sit at a table to relax.
 The cupcakes are totally legit as well.
 I’m a fan of their peach cobbler, ron bennington (chocolate pb), and… oh gosh, they are all amazing!

 Two Little Red Hens – if you are hanging around the Upper East Side for some reason, check out this little bakery.
 They have great red velvet and Brooklyn blackout cupcakes.

 Sugar Sweet Sunshine – gosh, I’m going to do it.
 I’m going to use the word “cute” again, but this time with a bit of a hipster edge.
 This Lower East Side bakery is everything you could want in a neighborhood hangout.
 The cupcakes are simple but perfect (and cheap at only $2 a pop).
 I’m a fan of the Strawberry Cupcake with PB Buttercream.
 The pudding is also really fantastic here… try the schmapple: vanilla pudding base jam-packed with apple, vanilla cake, toasted walnuts, and caramel whipped cream.
 Yup.